luismigueldev1/EasyPega/README.md

 ## How to install

--Download this repository
+- Download this repository
--Activate developer mode on browser extensions settings -Load on unpacked and select de folder
+- Activate developer mode on browser extensions settings
+- Load on unpacked and select de folder

 ## How to use